Zamiell/stardew-valley/Min-Max_Guide.md

 The guide is designed for the kind of player who is using the following self-imposed restrictions:

 * Choosing the Community Center path instead of the Joja path.
-  * Feel free to use the Joja path if you are doing a challenge run in which the Joja path is optimal for the given objective.
+  * It is generally more interesting and more difficult to choose the Community Center.
+Feel free to use the Joja path if you are doing a challenge run in which the Joja path is optimal for the given objective (e.g. pure min-max of money).
 Some adjustments to the given route will be needed.
 * No mods.
   * Some quality-of-life mods are okay if they provide no actual gameplay advantage.
 More dicussion on that below.
 * No using glitches / bugs.
 (Most of these are patched out of the game anyway in the most recent version.)